 Scrap Yard Shoot Out: Paintball Shooting Range

 Aim paintballs at zombies, signs, and hanging bowls at the Scrap Yard Shoot Out.
 This attractions is open on weekends and Columbus Day for an additional fee of $5 for 15 shots and $8 for 30.

-There is also a smaller 2 acre maze, Spookley the Square Pumpkin, open daily and located next to the corn box.
+There is also a smaller, 2-acre maze, Spookley the Square Pumpkin, open daily and located next to the corn box.
 They did a great job combining a corn maze with a storybook trail.
+With either corn maze, be prepared for muddy conditions.

 There are even more playgrounds and playhouses throughout the farm this year, as well as climbing webs, tunnel slides, and rope bridges.

-The Wall Ball of Fun opened for the first time last year and is still one of my kids’ favorites.
+The Wall Ball of Fun is one of my kids’ favorites.
 You use two strings to move the ball up to the top, without it slipping through the holes along the way.
-Kids and adults of all ages were playing when we were there, so give it a try!
+Kids and adults alike were playing when we were there.

-My kids also really enjoyed the games along the paths like Roller Bowler where you try to roll the bowling ball so it stays on top of the hump (or between the two hills as they like to play) and the sports zone where you try your hand at all kinds of targets set up for soccer, baseball, basketball, hockey, and more.
+My kids also really enjoyed the games along the paths.
+In Roller Bowler, you try to roll the bowling ball so it stays on top of the hump (or between the two hills, as they like to play.)
+In the sports zone, you try your hand at all kinds of targets set up for football, baseball, basketball, golf, and more.

 It’s fun to climb around the enormous straw mountain (and take photos too!).